-These norms, many academics suggest, centre around ‘ableism‘, or a belief within society which privileges the existence of power differentials which suppress marginalised members of society and their circumstances.
+These norms, many academics suggest centre around ‘ableism‘, or a belief within society that privileges the existence of power differentials that suppress marginalised members of society and their circumstances.
 Given this framework, there really is no such thing as a mental illness, is there?

-Given the disabilities narrative is extremely empowering in the same way a veneer of confidence serves someone who is truly self-critical and self-loathing.
+Given that the disabilities narrative is extremely empowering in the same way a veneer of confidence serves someone who is truly self-critical and self-loathing.
 Sure, I get it.
-The disabilities studies notion of impairment as a social construct allows people to externalise their self-doubt, even feelings of difference and possible shame from having a possibly life long stigmatising illness in a culture that privileges ability and means.
+The disabilities studies notion of impairment as a social construct allows people to externalise their self-doubt, even feelings of difference and possible shame from having a possible lifelong stigmatising illness in a culture that privileges ability and means.

 This is truly marvellous for some folks who: 1) will benefit from engaging in externalisation (a word of caution as externalisation can often be a way of avoidance or avoiding an issue directly that is causing more harm than good; 2) outside the walls of the academy and the university the disabilities narrative is often non-existent (people outside of academia simply don’t buy into the social construct theory due to the fact people have to live out their lives and with these impairments within their reality divorced of journal articles and spirited lectures in higher education.